Hong Kong Arts Festival 2020

 In addition, the festival also has a programme of “Festival PLUS” activities such as movies, exhibitions, workshops and master lecture classes, guided tours, meetings with artists and visits backstage.

-For another, more sporty, Hong Kong event, check out the Hong Kong Dragon Boat Festival later in the year.
+For another, more sporty event, check out the Hong Kong Dragon Boat Festival later in the year.

-Other highlights include German three-time Grammy award winner Thomas Quasthoff and his ensemble delivering moving jazz classics on 14 March; Estonian Paavo Järvi conducting Japan’s leading NHK Symphony Orchestra on 28 February; South Korean pianist Yekwon Sunwoo – the first Korean to win the Van Cliburn International Piano Competition – delivering a piano recital on 23 February; French orchestra Les Siècles performing masterpieces of Berlioz on 2 and 3 March; Chinese stage director Li Liuyi delivering an exciting, contemporary version of Shakespeare’s Hamlet on 7 – 9 March; Spanish theatre director Calixto Bieito’s radical interpretation of Wagner’s quintessential romantic opera Tannhäuser on 1 and 2 March; American ballet dancer, choreographer and director John Neumeier bringing his most celebrated creations with the Hamburg Ballet ensemble on 13 – 24 March; and many others.
+Last year’s programme included German three-time Grammy award winner Thomas Quasthoff and his ensemble delivering moving jazz classics; Estonian Paavo Järvi conducting Japan’s leading NHK Symphony Orchestra; South Korean pianist Yekwon Sunwoo – the first Korean to win the Van Cliburn International Piano Competition – delivering a piano recital; French orchestra Les Siècles performing masterpieces of Berlioz; Chinese stage director Li Liuyi delivering an exciting, contemporary version of Shakespeare’s Hamlet; Spanish theatre director Calixto Bieito’s radical interpretation of Wagner’s quintessential romantic opera Tannhäuser; American ballet dancer, choreographer and director John Neumeier bringing his most celebrated creations with the Hamburg Ballet ensemble; and many others.

-When does the Hong Kong Arts Festival take place?
+When is the Hong Kong Arts Festival 2020?

-The performances and events take place from 21 February to 23 March in over a dozen locations.
-Venues comprise of various exhibition halls and major theatres including the Hong Kong Cultural Centre which is located near the Tsim Sha Tsui metro station.
+Last year they were spread over a dozen locations with venues comprising of various exhibition halls such as the Concert Hall in the Hong Kong City Hall, and major theatres including the Hong Kong Cultural Centre which is located near the Tsim Sha Tsui metro station.

 For more ideas about things to do in Hong Kong:

 Browse the Hong Kong Tourism Board website.